-Chapter 7 of the Constitution of South Africa is focuses on Local Government including the establishment thereof, the executive and legislative authority, as well as the right of local government to govern on its own initiative, which should be in line with national and provincial legislation.
-The right of the municipality to exercise its own powers in order to perform its functions is the basis on which this IDP 2022/2027 is drawn up.
+Chapter 7 of the Constitution of South Africa focuses on the Local Government Sphere including the establishment thereof, the executive and legislative authority, as well as the right of local government to govern on its own initiative, which should be in line with national and provincial legislation.
+The right of the municipality to exercise its own powers in order to perform its functions is the basis on which this IDP 2024/2025 is drawn up.
 It is meant to give strategic guidance to EPMLM at large, by giving structure to the administrative, budgeting and planning processes.
-A municipality must strive, within its financial and administrative capacity, to achieve its key objectives and developmental duties.
+The EPMLM must strive, within its financial and administrative capacity, to achieve its key objectives and developmental duties.